RMSnow/WWW2021/readme.md

 python input_of_semantics.py
 ```

-Now, the preprocessed data are stored in `preprocess/data`
+Now, the preprocessed data are stored in `preprocess/data`.

+#### Step 2: Configuration

+Config the experimental dataset, the model and other hyperparameters in `code/train/config.py`.

 #### Step3: Training and Testing

 ```
 cd code/train
+python master.py
 ```

-TODO
+Now, the results are stored in `train/results`.

 # Citation